Target Field: Twins bars and restaurants

 Concessions throughout also include several Minnesota favorites like walleye, wild rice soup, Kramarczuk's sausages, as well as a "State Fair Foods" stand where many items are served "on a stick", such as the J.D.
 Hoyt's pork chop.
 Target Field sells Killebrew Root Beer at concessions locations in cans and in root beer floats.

 In 2018, PETA declared Target Field number one on its annual list of vegan-friendly ballparks, thanks to the availability of foods like tofu vindaloo, vegan Sriracha Brats and Italian Sausages, Daiya cheese pizza, and Field Roast burgers and dogs.
+In 2026, Target Field was ranked fourth among MLB ballparks for the 9-9-9 challenge in a Bovada Sportsbook analysis.

 Minnie and Paul logo

 Minnie and Paul, representing the Twin Cities, is the logo for the Minnesota Twins.